0LMC0/Creating-React-App/README.md

 * In the future it will also hold all shopping related and cart related data of each user.

 **Progress:**
-Version 1 completed
+* Version 1 completed

-Version 2 Progress: 50%
+* Version 2 in Progress...
-In the project directory, you can run:

 ## Developed With